miragejs/ember-cli-mirage/docs/v0.2.x/quickstart.md

 });
 ```

-Now, this route will respond with all the authors in Mirage's database at the time of the request.
+Now this route will respond with all the authors in Mirage's database at the time of the request.
 If we want to change the data this route responds with, we simply need to change the data in the database.

 ## Creating data